23 Sep The Definitive Guide to Hosting a Successful Plant-Based Braai

 South Africa is a paint palette layered with a swirl of colourful cultures.
 And fire connects us all.
 Countless meals have been cooked, stories been told, and cultures united around a crackling braai fire.
 And it is a warm and familiar place where meat-eaters, vegetarians and vegans alike can come together to celebrate being proudly South African.

-But warm camaraderie aside, we know keeping braai food varied and interesting can be daunting for non-meat-eaters, so we’ve put together a few ideas to ignite your creativity this National Braai Day.
+But warm camaraderie aside, we know keeping braai food varied and interesting can be daunting for non-meat-eaters, so we’ve put together a few ideas to ignite your creativity.

 1. Chips and Dip